-Stay home from work or school until you have finished at least 24 hours two days of antibiotics, no longer have a fever, and are feeling better.
+Stay home from work or school until you have finished at least 2 days of antibiotics, no longer have a fever, and are feeling better.

 Use throat lozenges as needed to help reduce throat pain.
 Gargling with warm salt water may also help.
 Dissolve 1/2 teaspoon of salt in 1 glass of warm water.

 Follow up with your healthcare provider or our staff as directed.

 When to seek medical advice

 Call your healthcare provider right away for any of the following:

 Call 911 if any of these occur: